-Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in adequate condition consistent with age.
-The door to the kitchen should be reinstated.
+Internal joinery and kitchen fittings

+Repair category 1

+Notes The internal joinery is generally in keeping with the age and type of property and appeared in good condition consistent with age.
+The kitchen fittings are generally in good condition for their age and type.